 Our work together will begin with a period of getting to know you, and during this time, we will discuss the area that you would like to transform.

 I trained at the Centre for Counselling and Psychotherapy Education (CCPE) in London.

-I hold a Post-Graduate Diploma in Transpersonal and Integrative Counselling and Psychotherapy which is accredited by the UKCP and validated by the University of Northampton.
+I hold a Post-Graduate Diploma in Transpersonal and Integrative Counselling and Psychotherapy, accredited by the UKCP and validated by the University of Northampton.

-My counselling and therapeutic experience includes working at
+My counselling and therapeutic experience include working at: